Social Enterprise Platforms

 Empowering New Generations of Farmers through Data Literacy

-Koeerü’s social enterprise platform is custom designed to connect farmers, wholesale and retail buyers, and social workers in ways that promote development through self-motivation and empowerment
+Koeerü’s social enterprise platforms utilize the Japan International Cooperation Agency’s SHEP methodology to connect farmers, wholesale and retail buyers, and social workers in ways that promote development through self-motivation and empowerment.

 From Digital to Digital Transformation